Hughli3/FE520_FinalProject/Proposal /proposal.md

 3. Display stock price and volume information on web pages (Yahoo Finance).

 ## extra features
-1. Use React as front end framework
+1. Use Bootstrap as front end framework
-2.
+2. Use gulp to minify the code
 3.